 - Abide by all Cowlitz Indian Tribal laws and CARF requirements with regard to utilization review and quality improvement directives including but not limited to: in-service training, peer review, performance improvement, record maintenance, performance evaluations, HIPAA regulations regarding client confidentiality and request/release of information.

 - Present client cases in regularly-scheduled case staffing meetings to discuss status, updates, collaboration, referral, deposition, consultation, and recommendations.

-Master’s or Doctoral Degree in Nursing, and a specialty as a Psychiatric Practitioner or Psychiatric Clinical Nurse, or Psychiatric Clinical Nurse Specialist.
+Master’s or Doctoral Degree in Psychiatric Nursing, and a specialty as a Psychiatric Practitioner or Psychiatric Clinical Nurse, or Psychiatric Clinical Nurse Specialist.

-Possess and maintain a current, active, valid, unrestricted license as Psychiatric Mental Health Nurse Practitioner with Prescriptive Authority for children and adults.
-Must be PMHNP- BC certified through the ANCC.
+Possess and maintain a current, active, valid, unrestricted license as Psychiatric Mental Health Advanced Practice Nurse with Prescriptive Authority for children and adults.
+Must be board certified by ANCC.

 Specific Required Qualifications:

-- Must have a minimum of three years of experience with providing psychopharmacological intervention.
+- Must have a minimum of three years of experience with providing psychopharmacological intervention to youth and adults.